smithblack-0/WorkflowForge/docs/Overview.md

 levels of components.

-1) Universal Declarative Prompting Language (UDPL) and Straightforward Agentic Control System (SACS) make up a set of modern specification languages that amplify developer effort, much like C was when all your previous options were BASIC or Assembly.
+1) Universal Declarative Prompting Language (UDPL) and Straightforward Flow Control System (SFCS) make up a set of modern specification languages that amplify developer effort, much like C was when all your previous options were BASIC or Assembly.
 An explicit goal is that a one-year ML intern could follow what is going on with no language training at all.
+As far as users should be concerned, this is all that matters unless they need to debug the language itself, in which case they should see below.
 2) Zone Control Protocol (ZCP), and the associated parsing backend systems, are a specialized IR designed to expose individual Prompt/Generate blocks and token-driven flow control declaration.
 It is in essence a prompting bytecode specification consisting of a graph of instructions.
-The combination of UDPL parsing and then SACS programming should compile to this language.
+The combination of UDPL parsing and then SFCS programming should compile to this language.
 3) The Prompt Feeding Automata is a Token Triggered Finite Autonoma backend that ZCP bytecode can then be parsed into.
 It is, in effect, a very primitive computer with a program counter implemented entirely using tensors on the GPU itself.
 As such, it can support batched flow control involving only self-play tasks on the GPU.
 Before you scoff, yes, it is prototyped; it does work.
 Everything is generated in one smooth run.
+Users should almost never have to deal with this, and it is so simple it is easy to formally verify.

 Learning from previous generations of mistakes, these are deliberately interchangable; you can write your own prompting parser if it compiles down to ZCP, or your own TTFA if you need more capabilities.
 Additionally, while support is only planned for Torch at first, you may easily write your own backend systems in other frameworks; any framework with numpy indexing behavior should be compatible.

-Extraction technology is also included with the package, with the ability to tag zones then extract a sequence of all tags in order planned.
-Note that tool usage is NOT explicitly supported at the moment, as the backend is designed for rapid bulk generation of samples and waiting in python for tool responses would stall this process.
-Extensions which have been mapped out as feasable by additional modules, without modification to the above, include

-* Multiagentic support, though this only works in stateful models like Mambda and RWKV; no transformers.
-That restriction does not apply to everything else, however.
-Extensions are required in UDPL, which is minor, and an additional independent TTFA is needed which stores and returns the active agent state for each step
-* Tool usage training.
-Once we have multiagent support, it is easy to simulate tool results by having another agent be prompted to simulate a response.
-* Eval time tool usage.
-At the moment, I do not need it, but it would be perfectly feasable to include a flag in the language that set tool usage as allowed.
-However, this will likely require a separate backend, as though UDPL, SACS, and ZCP are perfectly capable of expressing these requests, deployment-state tool usage does not

-Implemenetation of these will depend on community interest, as
+The system operates on a  in which one workflow can take the same batch through multiple branching flow control decisions.
+Multiple Workflow, Multiple Streams is possibl in theory, but much more complicated to test, and so is currently not planned.

-### Why does UDPL and SACS exist
+### Why does UDPL and SFCS exist

-UDPL and SACS are together two domain specific languages intended to make the process of defining prompt workflows much more straightforward.
+UDPL and SFCS are together two domain specific languages intended to make the process of defining prompt workflows much more straightforward.
 It is a set of innovations that, together, make up a compiler for prompting that is far more